 - Ask about what vaccinations you need.
 Vaccinations can help prevent a viral infection that may lead to a sickle cell crisis.
-You should get a flu shot every year.
-You may need a vaccine to protect you from the hepatitis B virus.
+Get a flu shot every year as directed.
+You may need pneumonia vaccines every 5 years.

 When should I contact my healthcare provider?

 - You have any new signs or symptoms.

 - You are constipated or you have diarrhea.

 - You have changes in your vision.